Mosesjang/Fan/README.md

 **Learning Method: Helps you learn faster** learning by starting with your goal and work backward.<br>
 **For example:** If you want to learn electronics, don't start by learning math then move on to physics and then chemistry before learning electronics.<br>
-That would be ridiculously slow. so start by building a circuit you want to make and then learning the things that are stopping your from making your goal Circuit.and then repetition is the key to master. <br>
+That would be ridiculously slow. so start by building a circuit you want to make and then learning the things that are stopping your from making your goal Circuit. and then repetition is the key to master. <br>
 I learn this from a video titled "How To Master Any Skill Fast (Give Yourself 2 Weeks)" by dan koe

 ## Code